 The Myth of the Author Who Writes

-There's a romantic image of the author: alone at a desk, wrestling with sentences, producing prose through sheer willpower and craft.
+There's a romantic image of the author: alone at a desk, wrestling with sentences, forcing out prose through sheer willpower and craft.
 Some authors work this way.
 Most business authors don't.

-Business books are built on expertise, not writing ability.
-The expertise lives in your head: 20 years of client engagements, hard-won insights, patterns you've recognized that your clients haven't, methodologies you've refined through thousands of hours of practice.
+Business books are built on expertise, not writing skill.
+The expertise lives in your head.
+It's 20 years of client work.
+It's hard-won insights, patterns you've spotted that your clients haven't, and methods you've refined over thousands of hours.
 That expertise is the asset.
-The writing is just the delivery mechanism.
+The writing is just how you deliver it.

 The question isn't "can I write?"
 It's "can I talk about what I know?"
-Almost every professional services expert can answer yes to the second question.
-And that's all that's required.
+Almost every professional services expert can say yes to the second question.
+And that's all you need.

 How the Interview Extraction Method Works

 The interview extraction method replaces writing with conversation.
-Instead of sitting down at a keyboard to produce prose, you sit down with an expert interviewer, someone trained to extract the knowledge you've accumulated and draw out the stories, frameworks, and insights that make your expertise visible.
+You don't sit down at a keyboard to produce prose.
+Instead, you sit down with an expert interviewer.
+That person is trained to pull out the knowledge you've built up.
+They draw out the stories, frameworks, and insights that make your expertise clear.

-The process works because conversation is fundamentally different from writing.
+The process works because conversation is very different from writing.
 In conversation, experts are fluent.
-They talk about their work constantly: to clients, colleagues, prospects, and friends.
-The ideas are already organized in their minds; they just need a structure that draws them out systematically.
+They talk about their work all the time: to clients, colleagues, prospects, and friends.
+The ideas are already sorted in their minds.
+They just need a structure that draws them out step by step.

 The interview process typically unfolds in three phases: